abdullahwaqar/novel_covid-19_tracker/README.md

 - [Worldometer](https://www.worldometers.info/coronavirus/)

 ## Term of Use
 The data is available to the public.
-Reliance on the Website for medical guidance or use of the Website in commerce is strictly prohibited.
+Reliance on the Website for medical guidance or use of the Website in commercial is strictly prohibited.